StafLoker/ddns-porkbun-script/README.md

 # **DDNS Porkbun Script**

 This script allows you to automatically update DNS records for your domain/subdomains on Porkbun using their API.
-It ensures your records are always in sync with your current public IP (only IPv4).
+It ensures your records are always in sync with your current public IP.

 ## **Install & Upgrade**